-Dr. Neslihan Alp is the current Department Head of Engineering Management and Technology and Director of Graduate Programs for the College of Engineering and Computer Science.
-Educated at both the University of Missouri-Rolla and Istanbul Technical University, she describes McMahon’s openness to her and other international faculty.
+Dr. Neslihan Alp was the Department Head of Engineering Management and Technology and Director of Graduate Programs for the College of Engineering and Computer Science.
+Educated at both the University of Missouri-Rolla and Istanbul Technical Universit.
+She describes McMahon’s openness to her and other international faculty.
 “Very welcoming, like a big brother.
 I’ll always trust him.”

 Alp fondly reminisces about how Ed’s office in the early days was filled with a collection of old irons.
 “He bought them from garage sales and flea markets – hundreds of them.
 He analyzed their design and the design changes over the years.”
 Today, cars have replaced the irons, but the curiosity remains.
 He recently bought a Prius to see how it worked.
 Ed’s home includes a huge barn where he keeps his collection of old English sports cars and a VW van from the sixties.